pawn-lang/sa-mp-fixes/README.md

 #define FIX_GetWorldTime 1
 ```

+## Settings

-There are a few options for improved execution of this script.
-Define these symbols as `1` before you include fixes.inc to explicitly enable them, `0` to explicitly disable them
+There are a few settings for improved execution of this script.
+Define these symbols as `1` before you include fixes.inc to explicitly enable them, `0` to explicitly disable them.

 * `FIXES_Single`: You only have one script that uses *fixes.inc* running (no other gamemodes or filterscripts).
 Using this define will vastly simplify the code in that case, as no cross-script communication is required.
 Default `1`.